-Pursuant to the DFSA, no enterprise or institution established in the Netherlands may pursue the business of a bank unless it has obtained a banking license from the ECB.
+Pursuant to the DFSA, no enterprise or institution established in the Netherlands may pursue the business of a bank unless it has obtained a banking license from DNB.
 BNG Bank holds a Dutch banking license pursuant to Article 2:11 in conjunction with Article 2:12 of the DFSA to perform banking services in the Netherlands such as granting credits.
-Being a significant credit institution ad referred to in the SSM Regulation, BNG Bank is subject to direct supervision by the ECB and must comply with the rules regarding prudential supervision as set out above.
+Therefore BNG Bank is subject to directly supervision by the ECB and must comply with the rules regarding prudential supervision as set out above.
+Furthermore, BNG Bank provides investment services in the Netherlands through its subsidiary BNG Vermogensbeheer B.V., which is licensed as an investment firm pursuant to Article 2:96 DFSA and is therefore subject to conduct supervision performed by the AFM and prudential supervision performed by DNB.